iSaluki/phhs6/content/sixth/CompSci/Theory/GeneralConcepts/ProgrammingParadigms.md

 	- Declarative: functional database (SQL) and mark-up languages (HTML)
 		- As a rule, declarative languages describe the problem and the system knows how to deal with it

+### Structured Programming

+- Code that is imperative
+	- That is, it defines a series of steps that must be performed to complete a task

+- Structured programming is a subset of imperative programming.

+- Structured programming sees the world as a sequence of tasks that can be broken down into small, easy to manage chunks
+	- These chunks can be reused